Store architecture

 Franchise accounts (omnichannel)

-This is a very common architecture model that integrates physical stores with ecommerce as franchise accounts on VTEX.
+This is a very common architecture model that integrates physical stores with online stores as franchise accounts on VTEX.

 A franchise account is linked to a main account and has the following characteristics: